Acetylacetone: Acid–base properties

+In the acetylacetonate anion, both C\sO bonds are equivalent.
+Both C\sC central bonds are equivalent as well, with one hydrogen atom bonded to the central carbon atom (the atom numbered C3 according to the IUPAC nomenclature of organic chemistry).
+These equivalencies are because there is a resonance between the four bonds in the O−C2−C3−C4−O linkage in the acetylacetonate anion.
+Each of the four bonds in the linkage has a bond order of about 1.5, and the two oxygen atoms equally share the negative charge.
+The acetylacetonate anion is a bidentate ligand.

 IUPAC recommended pKa values for this equilibrium in aqueous solution at 25 °C are 8.99 ± 0.04 (I = 0), 8.83 ± 0.02 (I = 0.1 M NaClO4) and 9.00 ± 0.03 (I = 1.0 M NaClO4; I = Ionic strength).
 Values for mixed solvents are available.
 Very strong bases, such as organolithium compounds, will deprotonate acetylacetone twice.
-The resulting dilithium species can then be alkylated at C-1.
+The resulting dilithium species can then be alkylated at the carbon atom at the position 1.

 Preparation

 Acetylacetone is prepared industrially by the thermal rearrangement of isopropenyl acetate.